-The Alternative Master of Education program in Early Childhood/Elementary Education is designed for individuals who have a bachelor's degree and desire a master's degree and an Alabama teaching certificate.
-The student who enrolls in the program must meet the admission requirements, which include courses and/or experiences in the humanities, social sciences, mathematics and science.
+The Alternative Master of Education in Childhood Education is designed for individuals who have a bachelor's degree and desire a master's degree and an Alabama teaching certificate.
+Students must meet the admission requirements, which include courses and/or experiences in the humanities, social sciences, mathematics and science.
 At least four mathematics and four science courses are required.
 The program provides the alternative graduate student with the knowledge in teaching and curriculum to teach in any level from infancy through sixth grade (P-6).
 Extensive field experiences and an internship in a public school setting are required.
-Satisfactory completion of the program enables students to apply for Alabama Class A certification in Early Childhood and Elementary Education.
+Satisfactory completion of the program enables students to apply for Alabama Class A certification in early childhood and elementary education.

-Graduate level students should apply to the graduate coordinator and an individual program will be planned for each student in cooperation with an advisor.
+Graduate level students should apply to the graduate coordinator and an individual program will be planned for each student in cooperation with an adviser.